zhaoyul/aposd-vs-clean-code/README.md

 are awkward and hard to understand, and that it would be better to use shorter names supplemented with comments.

->Better to say that I prefer long method names to comments when those methods are contained in small scopes and are called from one place.

 * I believe that it is not possible to define interfaces and create abstractions without a lot of comments.
 You see little need for interface comments.

 >Better to say that I prefer to eliminate interface comments that the code expresses adequately.

+>> This may need revision after we complete the discussion above.

 * You are unwilling to trust comments until you have read code to verify them.
 I generally trust comments; by doing so, I don't need to read as much code as you do.

->My guess is that you win more often than you lose, but when you lose you lose big.
-I've worked on too many projects, over too many years. to put unqualified trust in comments.

-* You don't see much value in comments that explain implementation code;
-you think that developers can only figure out how code works by reading the code and thinking about it, and that comments don't help much.
-I don't tend to write a lot of implementation comments, but I think that they can be helpful in cases where the code isn't obvious.

->I think implementation comments can be very helpful; but only if the code is inobvious.
+You think this exposes me to too much risk.

+* We agree that implementation code only needs comments when the code is nonobvious.
+Although neither of us argues for a large number of implementation comments, I'm more likely to see value in them than you do.

-Overall, there is almost nothing that we agree on for this topic.
+Overall, we struggled to find areas of agreement on this topic.

->I recommend deleting that line.
+**UB:**

+*Note here that this summary reflects your views.*

 ## John's Rewrite of PrimeGenerator